Will Franz: "The Lonely War of Capt. Willy Schultz"

 In 1970, Franz left Charlton and, for the most part, the world of professional comics.

 Later career

 In 1972, Franz had one short piece, "Slave," published in the DC Comics anthology Weird War Tales #5 (May–June 1972).

 In the 2000s, Franz re-teamed with "Willy Schultz" artist Glanzman on the Roman centurion series The Eagle, portions of which were published in the comics anthology Negative Burn.

 In late 2007, Franz was ill and having difficulties paying his medical expenses.
 Franz's "Willy Schultz" collaborator Glanzman auctioned pages of original art from the series to help finance Franz's expenses.
 As of summer 2011, a recovered Franz was teaching writing and hosting event nights for Independence Care System, a nonprofit organization for Medicaid patients with long-term disabilities and other health issues.

+On August 31, 2018 a Kickstarter campaign by It's Alive Comics to restore and complete "The Lonely War of Capt.
+Willy Schultz" in a hardcover compilation began, with a new final chapter written by Franz and drawn by Wayne Vansant.
+It was successfully funded on September 6, 2018.
+Complications in printing and the COVID-19 pandemic resulted in significant delays in the production.
+To finish the project, It's Alive Comics founder and solopreneur Drew Ford struck a deal to collaborate with Dark Horse Comics.
+In October 2022, Mr. Ford had tragically died from Coronavirus.
+Production continued with Dark Horse Comics while Glen Haumann of ComicMix and Dimitrios Fragiskatos of Anyone Comics in Brooklyn took over fulfillment of the crowdfunding campaign.
+The book was officially released online and in stores on January 11, 2023.